Positive oriented Thompson links: Preliminaries and notation

-The monoid consisting of positive elements in $F_3$ is denoted by $F_{3,+}$.
 Since the bottom tree of a positive element (either in $F$ and $F_3$) is always of the same form, in the sequel we will only draw the top tree.

 In \cite{GS} it was proved that $\vec{F}$ is isomorphic with the Brown-Thompson group $F_3$.
 Later a graphical interpretation of this isomorphism was provided by Ren in \cite{Ren}: in every ternary tree, the $4$-valent vertices are replaced by a suitable binary tree with $3$ leaves (see Figure \ref{fig-ren-map}).
 We will use this isomorphism in the next section to study the positive oriented Thompson knots.
-Note that the trees of type $T_-$ are mapped to those of type $T_-'$.
+Note that the ternary trees of type $T_-'$ (which were introduced in Definition \ref{defF3}) are mapped to the binary trees of type $T_-$ defined in \eqref{Tmeno}.
 Therefore, by its very definition $\alpha(F_{3,+})$ is contained in $F_+\cap \vec{F}$.

-Here follow some examples of positive oriented Thompson knots: (up to disjoint union with unknots) the trefoil, $(3+2n)_2$ twist knot, the $7_4$ knot, the granny knot, the oriented boundary of an $n$-times twisted annulus, the Pretzel knot $P(3,3,3,3,-2)$.
+Here follow some examples of positive oriented Thompson knots: (up to disjoint union with unknots) the trefoil, $(3+2n)_2$ twist knot, the $7_4$ knot, the granny knot, the oriented boundary of an $n$-times twisted annulus and the Pretzel knot $P(3,3,3,3,-2)$.